imagej/imagej.github.io/_pages/help/editing/index.md

 The *front matter* precedes the content of your page, and sets several parameters that help setup your page within the repository.
 Without the front matter, your page will not render correctly.

 **title:** The title of your page.\
-**layout:** This sets the page's layout.
-Always use setting `page`.\
 **description:** A short description of your page.
 Also used for the site's search engine.

 Find below the front matter for this page.
 You can copy and paste this code into the editor of a new page from lines 1-6.
-Replace the settings in the `title` and `description` fields with details from the new page. **Do not change the `layout: page` setting.**
+Replace the settings in the `title` and `description` fields with details from the new page.

 ```
 ---